daltonfern/MyProjects/README.md

 ## Minesweeper
 A classic minesweeper game developed in C++ leveraging Qt as a graphical framework.
 This application implements OOP principles to achieve a robust and modular minesweeper framework featuring a 30x16 tile array for opening and flagging tiles and win and loss popup dialog menus.

+## Cryptocurrency Analyzer
+A C project developed as part of a group assignment.
+This application launches a GUI which generates charts based on the users selection of cyptocurrencies over a select period of time.
+Statistics on the select cryptocurrencies are fetched by accessing the CoinGecko API.
+This project focuses on the effective implementation of design pattern through the use of the page object model (POM) for organizing the GUI compnents, and a proxy class to protect sensitive user-information in the login class.